secret-passwordmanager/Microservices/microservices/README.md

 ## After Pulling From Master
-To make sure that docker installs the newest versions of the containers, it is recommended to run the following command any time you pull from master, especially when there are major changes such as new columns in the database.
+To make sure that docker installs the newest versions of the containers, it is recommended to run the following command any time you pull from master, especially when there are major changes such as new columns in the database:

  `docker-compose build --no-cache`

 This command will rebuild all of the containers from the dockerfiles, and not use any cache that docker may have stored.
 Afterwards, proceed to Step 1

 ## Starting Containers
-If you have not pulled from master since the last time you ran the `docker-compose` command, you can simply run the following: `docker-compose up -d`
+If you have not pulled from master since the last time you ran the `docker-compose` command, you can simply run the following:

+`docker-compose up -d`

 # Debugging Problems
 If something is not working as expected, you can run `docker container ls` to see which containers